Build a professional affiliate website, try DreamHost for less than $3 →

 People searching for solutions convert.

-2. Brands NEED creators more than ever
+2. Brands NEED content creators more than ever

 People trust real humans more than ads.
 Affiliate marketing studies show that:

-• only 47% trust traditional ads
+- 47% trust traditional ads

-• but 55–76% trust online reviews, bloggers, and creators
+- 55–76% trust online reviews, bloggers, and creators

 Brands know this.
 Which is why…

-3. Commissions in 2026 are getting better
+3. Affiliate commissions in 2026 are getting better

 More brands = more competition = better payouts.

-It’s a beautiful ecosystem.
+It’s a beautiful online business ecosystem.

 Let’s drag the elephants into the room:

-❌ “I have no audience.”
+❌ “I have don’t have a huge audience.”

 → You don’t need one.
 You need traffic with intent, not followers who like memes and never buy anything.